ARBML/masader/README.md

 Masader was developed in 2021 as part of the [BigScience project for open research 🌸](https://bigscience.huggingface.co/), a year-long initiative targeting the study of large langauge models and datasets.
 In 2022, Masader was furthere developed by the arbml team and community.

 ## Citation
+If you use Masader in research please cite the following papers.

 ```
 @misc{alyafeai2021masader,